 Where to have it:

 Although the pastel de nata is served just about everywhere in Lisbon nowadays, the very best come from the site of their invention.
 Take the train from Lisbon’s Cais de Sodré station to Belém (or work up an appetite with a picturesque 8km walk along the river) and sample the best pastel de nata around.
-Served straight out of the oven and dusted with powdered sugar and cinnamon, the custards from Belém can’t be beat.
+Served straight out of the oven and dusted with powdered sugar and cinnamon, the custards from Belém can’t be beaten.

 If you want something a little closer to the city center, Confeitaria Nacional is the place.
 Founded in 1829, this beautiful old café in the heart of Lisbon is the oldest confectionary in town.
 It serves a variety of enticing treats, including one of the best pastéis de nata.
 With a charming atmosphere inside, it’s a nice place to enjoy a pastry or espresso between seeing the sights.